AllenInstitute/ecephys_spike_sorting/README.md

 5. [noise_templates](ecephys_spike_sorting/modules/noise_templates/README.md): Identifies noise units based on their waveform shape and ISI histogram or a random forest classifier.

 6. [mean_waveforms](ecephys_spike_sorting/modules/mean_waveforms/README.md): Extracts mean waveforms from the raw data, given spike times and unit IDs.
 Also calculates metrics for each waveform.
-In this version the mean waveforms can be calculated using Bill Karsh's efficient C_Waves tool.
+In this version the mean waveforms are calculated using Bill Karsh's efficient C_Waves tool.

 7. [quality_metrics](ecephys_spike_sorting/modules/quality_metrics/README.md): Calculates quality metrics for each unit to assess isolation and sorting quality.